-Canadian flutist Marsha Elliott is an acclaimed soloist, chamber musician and educator.
+Canadian flutist Marsha Elliott-Edwards is an acclaimed soloist, chamber musician and educator.
 As a performer Marsha has toured throughout Canada and the US and has been seen and heard on national television and radio.
 Marsha holds a B.Mus. in Performance from the University of Toronto and a M.Mus. in Performance from the State University of New York at Stony Brook, where she studied with soloists Susan Hoeppner and Carol Wincenc respectively.
 Marsha also spent a transformative year in the Professional Winter Residency Program at the Banff Centre for the Arts.
 Her past teachers and mentors have included Julius Baker, Emmanuel Pahud and Jeanne Baxtresser among others.

 Marsha is an alumna of the Conservatory and joined the Teaching Faculty in 2004.
 Marsha’s teaching includes private lessons, group instruction, building innovative masterclass series’ including the flute intensive September Savvy and January Jump-Start, adjudicating exams and recitals for post-secondary students in the Camosun Program and more.